mohamadelkhouly/pine-script-portfolio/2- Smart Support & Resistance Zones/README.md

-Smart Support & Resistance Zones – Usage Guide

-This indicator automatically detects support and resistance zones using pivot closes and wick boundaries.
-It updates dynamically and extends zones into future bars for better price reaction analysis.
+Automatically detects key support and resistance zones using pivot closes and wicks, updating dynamically and extending into future bars.

-How to Use (Recommended Strategy)

-Open a higher timeframe (Daily or H4) and let the indicator draw the main key zones.
+Usage:

+Identify main zones on higher timeframe (Daily/H4).

-Move to a lower timeframe (H1 or M30) and wait for price to return to one of the higher-TF zones.
+Switch to lower timeframe (H1/M30) and wait for price to return.

-Enter only after price action confirmation such as:

-Engulfing candle

-Pin bar / Rejection

-Break of structure (BOS) or CHoCH
+Confirm entries with price action: engulfing, pin bar, or structure breaks.

-Set stop loss outside the zone wick and target minimum 1:2 RRR.
+Place stop loss outside zone wick; target ≥1:2 RRR.

-Notes
+Notes:

-Use with trend filters and confluence for higher accuracy.
+Combine with trend filters and confluence for accuracy.

 Backtest before live trading.

-This tool is for analysis support, not financial advice.
+For analysis support only, not financial advice.